dch133/PID-Controller-on-Ball-with-Fan/README.md

 Integral was approximated by a sum

-Derivative was apporximated by a difference of current_error and previous_error over delta_t
+Derivative was approximated by a difference of current_error and previous_error over delta_t

 frame rate (delta_t) = 1/60